A film by Anthony Sherin

 Once the most populous bird on the planet, passenger pigeons numbered in the billions.
-They migrated in 300-mile long flocks that could eclipse the sun for several days.
-The birds dominated the forests of North America, much like the bison dominated the Great Plains, in what naturalist Aldo Leopold called a “biological storm.”
-I will make a film that captures this spectacle and dramatizes the extinction of the species.
+They migrated in three-hundred mile long flocks that could eclipse the sun for days.
+The birds overwhelmed the forests of North America, much like the bison dominated the Great Plains, in what naturalist Aldo Leopold called a “biological storm.”
+An Infinite Number will capture this spectacle and dramatize the extinction of the species.

 An Infinite Number is based on descriptions found in newspapers, magazines, and diaries in the collection of the New York Public Library.
-Because the flocks vanished before the invention of the movie camera and no film footage exists, the story will be told with hand-drawn animation.
-The focus is on the birds; humans are only seen in silhouette, over the shoulder, and from side angle.
+Because the flocks vanished before the invention of the movie camera, no film footage exists.
+The story will be told with hand-drawn animation with the focus on the birds; humans appear only in silhouette and in profile.
 The running time of the film will be approximately thirteen minutes.

 An Infinite Number is a visual rendering of our role in effecting unimaginable ecological outcomes.
 The film opens with the first sighting of the birds by European explores in 1534 and ends in the present, at a storage locker that contains the stuffed remains of the last bird.
 The story unfolds in a three-act structure: suspense and wonder in the beginning; conflict and a little fun in the middle; and a final tragic end.
 It will be told with facts, not sentimentality.